Definition

 - Nutrition : It is always important to eat small frequent meals, preferably with a lower fat content, whole foods, plant based, lean protein, complex carbohydrates.
 Avoid foods mentioned above like fatty foods, soda, wine, chocolate, cheese, tobacco, citrus foods, and peppermint.
 Sometimes for difficult cases a FODMAP diet is recommended.

-- Exercise : It is important for general health and for maintaining our weight since obesity is a driving factor.
+- Exercise : is important for general health and for maintaining our weight since obesity is a driving factor

-- Sleep : It is important to have good sleep hygiene.
+- Sleep : important to have good sleep hygiene.
 In addition, you may benefit from elevating the head of your bed.

 Testimonials